spywhere/plug.nvim/README.md

 To manually upgrade only plug.nvim, use `:lua PlugUpgrade()`.

-To manually upgrade only vim-plug, use `:PlugUpgrade`.
+To manually upgrade only, refers to the plugin manager documentations.

 ### vim-plug Injection